-Henrik de Gyor: This is Another DAM podcast about Digital Asset Management.
+Henrik: This is Another DAM Podcast about Digital Asset Management.
 I’m Henrik de Gyor.
-Today I’m speaking with Jan Delos Santos.
-How are you involved with the Digital Asset Management?
+Today, I’m speaking with Yaochong Chen.
+How are you?

-Henrik de Gyor: Great.
-Sounds like a great investment.
-What advice would you like to share with DAM professionals and people aspiring to become DAM professionals?
+Henrik: What advise would you like to share with DAM professionals and people aspiring to become DAM professionals?

 Yaochong: Well, I think I want to cover two points.
 One is the problem solving and critical attitudes.
 And the other is the entrepreneurial attitudes because I mean everything is developing and DAM will also to the future as well.
 So it’s very important to look forward and to see about the future like to really be open and see the technologies that is going to be developed in the future and to really think about how to solve the problems that are brought by all kinds of technology.
 I think the entrepreneurial attitude is what I really want to give to those potential DAM management people in China because I mean, we still lack the awareness of DAM at present and it is very important for us to stand up and raise the idea and get the courage to talk about this with all kinds of organizations and really bringing this idea there.

 Henrik: Well, thank you so much for your insights on this.

 Yaochong: Thank you.
 Thank you too.
 Nice to talk to you.